Skip to main content

 What the status page shows

-The status page displays the current state of four monitored services:
+The status page displays the current state of four monitored services: Each service shows one of three states:

 • Operational — the service is healthy and data is fresh.